imatlab/imatlab/README.rst

 This requires `Jupyter Notebook <http://jupyter.readthedocs.org/en/latest/install.html>`_ with Python 3.5+, and the
-`MATLAB engine for Python <https://www.mathworks.com/help/matlab/matlab-engine-for-python.html>`_ R2016b+.
+`MATLAB engine for Python <https://www.mathworks.com/help/matlab/matlab-engine-for-python.html>`_ R2016b+ (this release provides a much better completion API).

 To install::